nasa-jpl/ION-DTN/gh-pages/docs/Extension-Block-Interface.md

 } ExtensionSpec;
 ```

 An array of ExtensionSpec structures named extensionSpecs is also required.
 Each ExtensionSpec provides the specification for producing an outbound extension block:

 1. block definition (identified by block type number),
-2. three discriminator tags whose semantics are block-type-specific, and
+2. a discriminator tag whose semantics are block-type-specific, and
 3. CRC type indicating what type of CRC must be used to protect this extension block.

 The order of appearance of extension specifications in the extensionSpecs array determines the order in which extension blocks will be inserted into locally sourced bundles.